OpelexProject/OpelexProject.github.io/_posts/2020-11-21-#2-Interview-with-L-Umanand.md

 podcastId: 16898405
 ---

-Lalit and Abhijit interview their PhD advisor and mentor Prof. L. Umanand.
+Lalit and Abhijit interview their PhD advisor and mentor Prof. L. Umanand of the Department of Electronic Systems Engineering at the Indian Institute of Science Bangalore (DESE, IISc).

 {% include podcast.html id=page.podcastId %}